 My mother died in 2017.
 I’m never, ever going to get over it.
 I’m just going to get on with it.

 Get on with life.

 So many mornings I wake up with a radiation door of grief upon my chest.
 The sun is still asleep and the room is still dark.
-But, one corner is awash with a soft glow from a jack o’lantern.
+One corner is awash with the soft glow from a jack o’ lantern.
 It sits on the sill of the west window overlooking the street.
 I forgot to unplug it and it has kept watch over the neighborhood all night.
-Kept watch over me.
+It’s kept watch over me.

 It is October, the month of my mother.
 It is October, best friend to the color orange.
 I like to think my mom is keeping watch over me.

 So many days I text my sister, my daughter.
 “I miss mom.
 I’m having a hard day.
 I’m never going to be the same.”

 They text back about how they saw her in a dream last night.

 I long to dream about my mother.
 To see her face.
 To hold her hands.
 To hear her laugh.
 To share a cup of coffee together.
 People tell me I will see her again someday but, I won’t really know until I get there.
 Still, I tell my sister and daughter the same thing when they are sad.
 “We’ll see her again someday.
 In heaven.
 With God.”

 Mostly, in the dark mornings, I remember her body on the floor, cold and hard and blue.
 That still really kills me.
 Kills us all.
 Sometimes, I remember her that way when I’m driving home from work.
 I-35 reminds me of my mom.
 On bad days I should try to go a different route.